Guided Tour through Bremen’s Town Hall: three different building styles for a gem of architecture.

 Since 2004, Bremen’s old and new Town Hall have been part of UNESCO World Heritage.
 For over a century the buildings have formed a unity, of which the extension turned out to be much larger than the original Town Hall.
 Here, Gothic, Weser-Renaissance and Art Nouveau compete for the visitor’s admiration.

 The history of the Hanseatic city comes alive during the Town Hall tour: why the Town Hall was erected at this specific location, why Bremen’s harbor is not located in Bremen, what the city needs a ladies gallery for, and many other things you will learn during the tour.
-During the tour you will be confounded by a ship, and amazed by the Art Nouveau in the New Banquet Hall.
-In the Old Banquet Hall chandeliers, peace ships, fresco’s and the Golden Chamber compete for your attention.
+During the tour you will be confounded by a ship, and amazed by the Art Nouveau in the Banquet Hall.
+In the Upper Room chandeliers, peace ships, fresco’s and the Golden Chamber compete for your attention.

 The guided tour through Bremen’s Town Hall at a glance